New pope suffers for Argentine soccer club San Lorenzo

 The club posted a picture on its website on Wednesday that showed a smiling Bergoglio lifting up the club's colors.

 As archbishop of Buenos Aires, Bergoglio was known for his unassuming lifestyle.
-He lives near San Lorenzo's headquarters and has long traveled the capital city by public bus.
+He lives near San Lorenzo's headquarters and has long travelled the capital city by public bus.

 He also shares the pain of his fellow San Lorenzo fans after their defeats, as well as their joy when the team wins.
 The club last won Argentina's national championship in 2007.